The Boxer armoured vehicle will enter service in the British Army, this is its history

 The ARTEC Boxer 8×8 armoured vehicle will meet the British Army’s Mechanised Infantry Vehicle (MIV) requirement that will equip the new Strike Brigades.
-Boxer and the British Army go back much further than widely known, this will be third time lucky for the British Army and Boxer.
+Boxer and the British Army go back much further than widely known, this will be the third time lucky for the British Army and Boxer.

 There are three broad stages of the UK’s involvement with Boxer, starting in the late eighties/early nineties and this is how I am going to structure this article, a separate article (linked at the end) will cover the vehicle details and variants.

-Round 1 – The Multi-Role Armoured Vehicle (MRAV) Era
+Boxer Round 1 – The Multi-Role Armoured Vehicle (MRAV) Era

 The international programme that delivered Boxer was called MRAV, but informing the UK’s element of this was another programme, FFLAV.